 The voice prompt to be presented to the user.
 The usual four methods (Type text & get it recorded, Upload, Record or choose from library) of creating a prompt are available.
-Typical prompt will be something like this: "Thank you for calling Mannar & Company.
-Press 1 for Sales or 2 for support"
+A typical prompt will be something like this: "Thank you for calling A B & Company.
+Press 1 for sales or 2 for support".

 The Menu Options

 Now type 1 in the text box below "Keypress" and drag/drop another applet in the "Drop applet here" zone.
-For ex, a Connect applet which will then connect the caller to a group.
+For example - a Connect applet will then connect the caller to a group.
 Click on the "+" button on the right to add more keypress options.

-New callers may not follow your prompt help carefully and hence it is helpful to repeat the same menu upto 3 times so that the caller is able to decide on the option of his choice.
-So, we recommend "2" for "Do you want to repeat the meny back?" option.
-(The system will talk the menu once anyway)
+New callers may not follow your prompt help carefully and hence it is helpful to repeat the same menu up to 3 times so that the caller is able to decide on the option of his choice.
+So, we recommend "2" for "Do you want to repeat the menu back?" option.
+(The system will speak the prompt once anyway)

 Timeout for menu repetition

-Note: If one of your options under "keypress" is a single digit number (say 3) and another option is 3 digits (say 673), and if the user enters "3", exotel will wait for another 10 secs, that is, 5 sec time out for each digit as configured above (expecting that the person may enter another two digits) before concluding that the user has nothing more to enter!.
+Note: If one of your options under "keypress" is a single digit number (say 3) and another option is 3 digits (say 673), and if the user enters "3", Exotel will wait for another 10 seconds, that is, 5 second time out for each digit as configured above (expecting that the person may enter another two digits) before concluding that the user has nothing more to enter!
 You may want to reduce the timeout option in this case.

-If, even after repeating the menu for 3 times, the caller hasn't entered anything - We may want to connect him to a frontdesk receptionist or ask him to record a voicemail and hangup.
+If, even after repeating the menu 3 times, the caller has not entered anything - We may want to connect him to a front-desk receptionist or ask him to record a voicemail and hang up.
 From the old world, this is the equivalent of "Wait for operator's assistance".
-If you don't have an operator, we recommend that you drag/drop voicemail and then send an SMS informing the caller that you have received his voicemail and will call back shortly.
+If you do not have an operator, we recommend that you drag/drop voicemail and then send an SMS informing the caller that you have received his voicemail and will call back shortly.

 Incorrect input by the caller

-In the above example - You asked the caller to enter 1 and 2.
+In the above example, you asked the caller to enter 1 and 2.
 What if he entered 7?
-You could handle it like how you would handle "No input from caller" option above.
-Or, you can inform that user that he pressed something wrong and redirecting him back to the IVR menu.
+You could handle it like how you would handle the "No input from caller" option above.
+Or, you can inform that user that he pressed something wrong and redirect him back to the IVR menu.
 To do this: